-Thosa is a big peg of South-Indian-cuisine jigsaw and has been quite popular in the Indian sub-continent – and beyond – since time immemorial.
+Thosa is a big peg of South-Indian cuisine jigsaw and has been quite popular in the Indian sub-continent and beyond.

-They are soft, spongy discs, made from a combination of Urind flour and Rice flour with an unquestionable potential for a healthy meal.
-Since they taste delicious with tomato curry, I have introduced here the meal with the green chili coconut chutney, in order to make the meal an unforgettable culinary feast.
-Had it not for the guidance that I got from my cousin, Thanuja, from Sri Lanka, I would have struggled in perfecting this amazing culinary delight.
+They are made from a combination of Urind flour and Rice flour with an unquestionable potential for a healthy meal.
+Green chili coconut chutney and tomato gravy is the best accompaniments in order to make the meal an unforgettable culinary feast.

 |Urind whole||1/2 cup|